dhaven/davidhaven-blog/content/resume/index.md

 - Involve all stakeholders and communicate on what are the changes that are going to happen and what is expected of everyone.
 - Work on the tasks

-Throughout the project's lifetime.
-My core values will be my mental framework that will help me make progress and ensure that all decisions taken are consistent whith previous work and the company's values.
+Throughout the duration of a project.
+My core values will be my mental framework that will help me make progress and ensure that all decisions taken are consistent with previous work and the company's values.

 Having had ownership of all aspects of a SAAS production infrastructure I have acquired a broad set of intersecting knowledge which helps me to quickly be familiar with new concepts and learn new technologies when needed.